District Choice Overview

 Options High School Students' Time Traveled to School

-This graph shows the average time traveled for Options high school students who live in each region, regardless of whether they attend school in or out of the region.
+This graph shows the median time traveled for Options high school students who live in each region, regardless of whether they attend school in or out of the region.
+Travel data can be helpful in understanding the impact of choice patterns across regions.
+In general, shorter commutes can indicate that more or better school options are available within a region while longer commutes may mean that students are opting to travel greater distances to their school of choice.

-On average, Options high school student in the district travel 30 minutes to school.
-The regions with the shortest average commute time are Greater Milwaukee Avenue (21 minutes), Pilsen / Little Village (24 minutes), and Greater Stockyards (24 minutes).
-The regions with the longest average commute time are the Far Northwest Side (37 minutes) and Northwest Side (36 minutes) regions.
+District-wide, the median distance Options high school students travel to school is 29 minutes.
+The regions with the shortest median commute time are Greater Milwaukee Avenue (19 minutes), Greater Stockyards (20 minutes), and Far Southwest Side and Pilsen / Little Village (22 minutes).
+The regions with the longest median commute time are North Lakefront and Bronzeville / South Lakefront (37 minutes) and Far Northwest Side (36 minutes).

-District-wide, 21% of Options high school students travel less than 15 minutes to school and 18% of students travel 45 minutes or more to school.
+District-wide, 51% of Options high school students travel less than 30 minutes to school and 21% of students travel 45 minutes or more.

 Options High School Students Average Time Traveled to School by Region